saayrex/ExCord-edit/README.md

 - Added Autoupdate.
 Just reload the Theme once a Day

 # Changelog
-- 4.10.2021
+#  4.10.2021

-Fixed the channel icon being oversized in embeds and channel topics Better Avatars
+-Fixed the channel icon being oversized in embeds and channel topics -Better Avatars
-Performance boost
+-Performance boost
-Kinda fixed Serverlist
+-Kinda fixed Serverlist
-Update Notification if the Theme is missing an important Update ( Only theme.css )
+-Update Notification if the Theme is missing an important Update ( Only theme.css )

-- 28.07.2021 -> Fixed Horizontal Server List not Working
+#  28.07.2021 -> Fixed Horizontal Server List not Working

-- 16.08.2021 -> revert roles to PC Version again - Server List Lag fix for some Linux distros
+#  16.08.2021 -> revert roles to PC Version again - Server List Lag fix for some Linux distros

-- 01.09.2021 -> Rewrote Code
+# 01.09.2021 -> Rewrote Code